hevos93/linux-start/README.md

 # Personal linux configuration

 This script installs basic start packages and configuration.
+The packages to be installed is located inside the '''packages''' file.

-Use the script corresponding to the correct package manager.
+Run install.sh to start the script and select the correct package manager.

-The script inside the '''configs''' folder updates the configuration inside the repo.
+To update the configuration and not run the installer, run the '''update_local_configs.sh'''